-Pioneering Graphene-Enriched Carbon Fibre Production in Saudi Arabia: OCH and GIM Drive Vision 2030 Forward
+Pioneering Graphene-Enriched Carbon Fibre Production In Saudi Arabia: OCH And GIM Drive Vision 2030 Forward

 The launch of GIM GrapheneFibre's commercial production is underpinned by a forward-looking operational strategy that emphasizes speed, adaptability, and intelligent resource allocation.

-“Our mission at OCH is to transform innovative, unconventional ideas in Saudi Arabia into viable business opportunities,” said Areej Alturki, Chief Strategy Officer of OCH.
-“By investing in advanced tools, encouraging talent, and engaging with diverse partners, we are working to shape a future-ready environment that supports sustained growth and perpetual advancement of Science and Technology.
-We invite industry leaders and innovators to collaborate with us on this exciting journey at och.sa/collab ”
+“Our mission at OCH is to transform innovative, unconventional ideas in Saudi Arabia into viable business opportunities,” said Areej Alturki, Chief Strategy Officer of OCH.“By investing in advanced tools, encouraging talent, and engaging with diverse partners, we are working to shape a future-ready environment that supports sustained growth and perpetual advancement of Science and Technology.
+We invite industry leaders and innovators to collaborate with us on this exciting journey at och/collab”

 Backed by OCH's robust investment framework and GIM's technological acumen, the impact will echo far beyond factory floors-reinforcing Saudi Arabia's global standing, empowering local communities, and unlocking the transformative potential of advanced materials.
 This milestone symbolizes not only a new era of industrial capability, but also a brighter, more dynamic future in line with the Kingdom's enduring vision.